mkcn/fastHistory/README.md

 ### Why you need it?

-How often do you need to reuse a command but you cannot remember it (or all the needed flags)?
+How often do you need to reuse a command but you cannot remember it (or all the needed options/flags)?

 ```sh
 # example of an 'intuitive' and 'obvious' bash command from my bash history